-Many different conditions can lead to painful joints, including osteoarthritis, rheumatoid arthritis, bursitis, gout, strains, sprains, and other injuries.
-Joint pain is extremely common.
+Joint pain is extremely common, especially as you age.
 In one national survey, about one-third of adults reported having joint pain within the past 30 days.
-Knee pain was the most common complaint, followed by shoulder and hip pain, but joint pain can affect any part of your body, from your ankles to your shoulders.
-As you get older, painful joints become increasingly more common.
+Knee pain was the most common complaint, followed by shoulder and hip pain.
+But joint pain can affect any part of your body, from your ankles and feet to your shoulders and hands.

 Joint pain can range from mildly irritating to debilitating.
 It may go away after a few weeks (acute), or last for several weeks or months (chronic).
 Even short-term pain and swelling in the joints can affect your quality of life.
 Whatever the cause of joint pain, you can usually manage it with medication, physical therapy, or alternative treatments.

 Your doctor will first try to diagnose and treat the condition that is causing your joint pain.
-The goal is to reduce pain and inflammation, and preserve joint function.
+The goal is to reduce pain and inflammation and preserve joint function.
 Treatment options include:

-For moderate-to-severe joint pain with swelling, an over-the-counter or prescription nonsteroidal anti-inflammatory drug (NSAID) such as aspirin, ibuprofen (Advil, Motrin), or naproxen sodium (Aleve), can provide relief.
-A newer generation of NSAIDs known as Cox-2 inhibitors (Celebrex) is also good for pain relief, but all except one of these drugs (Celebrex) have been removed from the market because of an increased risk of heart attack, stroke, and other cardiovascular events.
-NSAIDs also can have side effects, potentially increasing your risk for gastrointestinal bleeding.
+For moderate-to-severe joint pain with swelling, an over-the-counter or prescription nonsteroidal anti-inflammatory drug (NSAID) such as aspirin, celecoxib, ibuprofen, or naproxen can provide relief.
+NSAIDs can have side effects, potentially increasing your risk for gastrointestinal bleeding.